The Kid from Amarillo

 The Kid from Amarillo is a 1951 American Western film directed by Ray Nazarro and starring Charles Starrett, Smiley Burnette and Harry Lauter.
-It is part of the Durango Kid series.
-In Britain it was released under the alternative title Silver Chains.
-This was the fifty-eighth of 65 films in the Durango Kid series.
+It is the 58th of 65 films in the Durango Kid series.
+The film was released in the United Kingdom as Silver Chains.

 The film's sets were designed by the art director Charles Clague, with location shooting taking place at the Iverson Ranch.